Polarized Signatures of the Earth Through Time: An Outlook for the Habitable Worlds Observatory

-We found that a cloud-free planet covered by 20\% microbes produced a $\Delta$SNR $>$ 10 between the two spectra across the full VNIR range, while a planet covered by 25\% microbes produced a $\Delta$SNR $>$ 20 for all $\lambda$ $>$ 0.4 $\mu$m.
-While our parameter scan and SNR calculations were simplified and non-exhaustive, our results suggest that if an exoplanet observed at quadrature had approximately a fifth or more of its surface covered by microorganisms, similar to the total coverage of vegetation and cropland on modern-day Earth \citep[see, e.g.,][]{friedl2002, friedl2010}, we could expect to see spectral differences between the different pigments of life.
-We emphasize, however, that the disk-integrated signals of our model planets were simulated using the weighted-averaging method and thus are only based on percent mixtures of pixels with different surfaces.
-Therefore, while our models give a general idea of the observed signal, we miss the directionality of the reflected light, which can alter the signals, especially for polarization \citep[see, e.g.,][]{karalidistam2012}.
+We also emphasize that the disk-integrated signals of our model planets were simulated using the weighted-averaging method and thus are only based on percent mixtures of pixels with different surfaces.
+Therefore, while our models give a general idea of the observed signal, we miss the directionality of the reflected light, which can further alter the signals, especially for polarization \citep[see, e.g.,][]{karalidistam2012}.
 For example, a continental surface close to the visible disk equator that is covered in microbes or plants (e.g., the Amazon rainforest) would contribute more to the disk-integrated signal and could dominate the spectrum, even though its surface coverage is small in comparison to the surrounding ocean surface.
-Examining this effect on the spectra of Earth Through Time and investigating true heterogeneity of modeled terrestrial exoplanets is part of ongoing future work.
+Examining this effect on the spectra of the Earth Through Time and investigating true heterogeneity of the Earth Through Time is part of ongoing work.